msaffitz/appstore-scraper/README.md

 # Example

-You can find an app's id at the end of its App Store url:
+You can find an app's ID in iTunes Connect, or at the end of its App Store url:

 http:// itunes.apple.com/us/app/italk-recorder-premium/id296271871?mt=8